Skip navigation

 The peppers are coming on strong and we are going to have a LOT!

-My favorite new variety this year is a huge sweet pepper that looks like a bell pepper, but is bigger and tastes sweeter.
+My favorite variety is a huge sweet pepper that looks like a bell pepper, but is bigger and tastes sweeter.
 It is called a Chinese Giant.
-I will plant these again next year.
 I slice them and put them into the dehydrator.
 These make good snacks and I use them in quite a few recipes.

 The Jalapenos go right into salsa .
 The extra ones, I will pickle.
 These are good on pizza.
 The cayenne will be hung in long strands and dried.
 I also have an Anaheim pepper that is sweet/hot and good roasted or in stir fry.